folio-org/mod-users/README.md

 "maxFileSize": 4
 }

 By default DB storage will be enabled .
-To enable Object storage(S3/minio)...
+To enable Object storage(S3/minio) below variables should be present in the env AWS_URL
+AWS_REGION
+AWS_ACCESS_KEY_ID
+AWS_SECRET_ACCESS_KEY

+Note:- Bucket should pre-exist with same name as tenantName.

 #### Example request
 PUT https://{okapi-location}/users/configurations/entry/{id}